hammadrauf/url-monitor-saver/README.md

 properties.
 A quick tutorial on YAML syntax is [here](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started).

 Following is an explanation of each field:
-* domain: The Zoneminder website Domain Name.
+* domain: The private Zoneminder website Domain Name.
+For ordinary URLs use (use_zoneminder_domain: False, and o_url='https://xyz.com')
 * secret_key: The Secret key used in Zoneminder -\> Options -\> System -\> AUTH_HASH_SECRET
 * username: A Zoneminder user name, created specifically for this screen saver
 * password_hash: Password Hash of the above username, as extracted from Zoneminder Database (MySql) table 'Users'.
 More information on